-See also page 30: Jazz Studies specialism.
+MMus/MPerf in Performance See also page 32: Jazz Studies specialism.

 The MMus/MPerf programme is an innovative and highly personalised training arena for musicians at an advanced level.
 The programme is designed to elevate a student's core discipline within a wider context of enhanced musicianship, providing preparation for a career as a contemporary musician.
 Applications are welcome from both performers and composer/arrangers, and Principal Study lessons may be split between disciplines.

 The programme encourages a holistic approach to musicianship, offering training in the processes and styles most relevant to the 21st century improvising musician.
-Intake is based entirely on candidate suitability; the Department does not run an instrumental quota.